techvio-dev/nasa-space-apps-presentation/README.md

 # Notes:
-Due to known issues on the original NASA Space Apps dataset and to save time, we have provided a dataset containing just the needed data
+Due to known issues on the original NASA Space Apps dataset and to save time, we have provided a minimized dataset containing just the needed data